Professor Nancy Leveson

 Please see her personal website here.

-John’s work involves creating a structured process to perform an STPA hazard analysis and to create safety requirements for complex software- and human-intensive systems.
-This work includes defining a mathematical structure underlying STPA that can be used to rigorously identify hazardous control actions in a system.
-He has also developed algorithms to automatically generate formal safety-critical, model-based system and software requirements or to detect flaws in a set of existing requirements.
-The same process can be applied to functional (non-safety) goals of the system, thereby permitting the automated detection of conflicts between safety and other requirements during early system development.
+John’s work also includes defining a formal structure underlying an STPA-based process that can be used to help ensure potentially hazardous or undesirable behaviors are systematically identified.
+He has also developed algorithms to automatically generate formal executable and model-based requirements for software components as well as methods to detect flaws in a set of existing requirements.
+The same process can be applied to both safety and functional goals of the system, thereby permitting the automated detection of conflicts between safety and other requirements during early system development.

 Cody Harrison Fleming